Skip to content

 4. Upgrading The SDK

-To upgrade the SDK, download the latest release from the SDK releases page and extract the contents to your desired destination.
+To upgrade the SDK, download the latest release from the devkit releases page and extract the contents to your desired destination.
 Then copy your plugin directory into the plugins directory inside the new SDK.
 Make sure to stop the previous SDK runtime then start the new SDK runtime.